codecentricnl/ai-workshop-docs/docs/5-persist-author-data.md

 ### Persistence with JPA
 Following the clear segregation of duties in our "clean hexagonal onion", we need to create a number of classes to achieve persistence.
 This can seem overkill at first, but remember, DDD is not for small POCs or start up projects.
 It is designed to solve complexity for bigger projects, and so is our "clean hexagonal onion".
+We value simplicity, clarity and maintainability over cleverness and complexity.

 We will need to create a JPA entity for our Author, a mapper class that maps from domain to JPA, and an actual JPA repository interface that links our entity to the DB.

 #### JPA entity
-create a class ``/datasource/AuthorJPA.java`` annotated with
+create a class ``/data/AuthorJPA.java`` annotated with

 ```java
 @Entity